tinode/chat/docs/API.md

 A user joining or leaving the topic generates a `{pres}` message to all other users who are currently in the joined state with the topic.

+### `sys` Topic

+The `sys` topic serves as an always available channel of communication with the system administrators.
+A normal non-root user cannot subscribe to `sys` but can publish to it without subscription.
+Existing clients use this channel to report abuse by sending a Drafty-formatted `{pub}` message with the report as JSON attachment.
+A root user can subscribe to `sys` topic.
+Once subscribed, the root user will receive messages sent to `sys` topic by other users.

 ## Using Server-Issued Message IDs